samet-byte/samet-byte.github.io/all_collections/_posts/2024-01-06-common-interview-quesitons.md

 | Static classes can contain static members. | Dynamic classes can contain static members. |
 | Performance is better due to the absence of object creation. | Performance is slower due to object creation. |

+### Do we need to instantiate a static class?

+In object-oriented programming, static classes are a type of class where the methods and properties are defined as static.
+This means that you can access them without creating an instance of the class.

 ### What is a Singleton Class?

 - A singleton class is a class that can have only one object (an instance of the class) at a time.